Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The KIVIK’s comfort comes from going deep and low, and that’s exactly what can make it polarizing.
+The KIVIK gets its comfort from going deep and low, and that is also what makes it divisive.
 If you need a taller seat to stand up easily, the 17 3/4" seat height can feel squat.
+If you are shorter, the 23 5/8" seat depth can pull you into a rounded posture unless you add support behind you.
+And if you run warm, the polyester cover and huggy shape feel more cozy than airy.

 IKEA KIVIK Sofa Vs. Alternatives